our trainees

 CohoRt Three: Sustainable Landscaping

-Currently underway, running from August - December 2026, cohort three have turned their attention to the garden, with a focus on learning about permaculture, designing and building brown roofs, building keyhole planters and planting native hedgerow.
+From August - December 2025, cohort three turned their attention to the garden, with a focus on learning about permaculture, designing and building brown roofs, building keyhole planters and planting native hedgerow.
 They deepened their learnings gaining a Permaculture Design Course qualification with our partner organisation Roots n Permaculture.
 This cohort has also visited gardens by biodiversity expert John Little and Martin Crawford’s Forest Garden at the Agroforestry Research Trust in Devon to help shape their thinking and inform their designs.

 Key Achievements